sreeharshabandi/sreeharshabandi.github.io/_posts/2020-06-15-CaptainMon.md

 $watcher = New-Object System.Management.ManagementEventWatcher($scope,$query);
 ```

-<p>Now Spwaning the new processes repetedly by incrementing the counter and using a Sychronous call for the watcher:</p>
+<p>Now Spawning the new processes repetedly by incrementing the counter and using a Sychronous call for the watcher:</p>

 ```c#
 $scope = New-Object System.Management.ManagementScope("\DESKTOPJ3BH2\.\root\cimV2");